 Waves come in all shapes and sizes, propelled by the energy of the wind.
-But they keep coming, in the rhythm of a ripple, breaking in the morning.
+But they keep coming, in the rhythm of a ripple, breaking in the morning after the swell.

-You can draw inspiration from the consistency of waves, which show up on shores regardless of their power.
-They do their work, rain or shine, ebbing and flowing with the sunlight, undulating up and down or side to side, riding wind gusts.
+Waves show up on shores regardless of wind power.
+They do their work, rain or shine, ebbing and flowing with the sunlight, undulating up and down or side to side with the slightest of gusts.

-Inspiration may be fickle, but it has to see you doing the work.
-Commitment takes perspiration.
 You’ll be ill-prepared to ride the wave of opportunity if you rarely show up.
 Inspiration is fickle; hit the shores with commitment.